 Do you want to start asparagus farming?
 Do you want to know how to grow asparagus commercially or in your home garden?
 Here in this post, we put detailed information on asparagus farming cultivation.

 Asparagus is a high-value crop.
-Therefore, it gives good financial return to the growers.
-However, asparagus farming is not a short-term cultivation.
+Therefore, it gives a good financial return to the growers.
+However, asparagus farming is not short-term cultivation.
 So, you must do strategic planning before you start planting.

 Asparagus has male and female plants, with the female plants producing berries.
 Generally, cool regions are better for asparagus farming.
 Globally, major asparagus growing countries are China, Peru, Mexico, Germany, Thailand, Spain, USA, Japan, and Italy.
 In India, Himachal Pradesh is the largest grower state of asparagus.

 Asparagus is a very precious vegetable.
 It is an early-season crop.
 And you can combine it with other crops to get the maximum benefit of the retail market.
 If you are growing asparagus in less than 1-acre land, then it is better to concentrate on the retail market.
 However, you can sell to the wholesalers also when the quantity is big.

 Asparagus also has medicinal properties.
 So there are several processors who buy asparagus.
 Generally, processors are less likely to contract with small-acreage growers.
 In addition, this crop has the great export potential also.